What to know about rheumatoid arthritis

 • Erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP), which measure inflammation in your blood

 If you have swelling in three or more joints, or symptoms that last at least six weeks, you may have RA.
-A positive or abnormal RF or CCP test usually confirms you have RA.
+A positive or abnormal RF or CCP test further supports a diagnosis.

-X-rays may be used after diagnosis to determine how the disease is progressing, and an MRI or ultrasound may show how severe the RA is
+X-rays may be used after diagnosis to determine how the disease is progressing.
+Other imaging tests, such as magnetic resonance imaging (MRI) or ultrasound, can show the extent of joint damage.

-High cholesterol, high blood pressure, heart disease, kidney failure and diabetes, may also increase your risk, says Dr. Gelfand.
+• Other health conditions: High cholesterol, high blood pressure, heart disease, kidney failure, and diabetes may increase your RA risk, says Dr. Gelfand.

-It can increase your risk, make symptoms of treatment more severe or even reduce the effectiveness of your treatments.
+• Smoking status: Smoking can increase your chances of developing the disease, worsen symptoms, and reduce the effectiveness of your treatments.

-If you’re at risk, talk with your rheumatologist about your options.
+If you’re at risk for RA, talk with a rheumatologist about your options.

-If you suspect you have RA, early treatment can help you manage symptoms, reduce joint damage and slow disease progression.
-Here are some of the most common medical treatments:
+If you’re diagnosed with RA, early treatment can help you manage symptoms, reduce joint damage, and slow disease progression.
+Here are some of the most common medical treatments.

 Steroids